 I developed web tools to support internal department operations, worked with PR & marketing groups across campus to maintain the school's web & social media properties, and dispensed bits of software, electronics, and general technology advice to students & staff.

-I did pretty much everything IT, from web development and Linux server administration, to desktop & printer support and hardware repair.
+I did pretty much everything IT, from web development and Linux server administration to desktop support and educational technology integration consulting.
 I also taught Programming I & Tech Support classes part-time for 2 years.

 These are just a few topics that I'm interested in learning more about to improve the work that I do.
 In some hypothetical future where I have tons of extra money and time lying around, I might like to go back to school and do some formal research into some of this stuff.